Enforcing Speech Content Privacy in Environmental Sound Recordings using Segment-wise Waveform Reversal: Dataset

 Next, we randomly shuffle the LibriSpeech evaluation set and select 371 speech recordings with durations closest to 10 seconds.
 These are then mixed with 371 SONYC-UST recordings, after downsampling both audio sources to a common 44.1 kHz sampling rate.
 Prior to mixing, we normalize both signals to the same root mean square energy (RMSE) and apply a 6 dB gain to the SONYC-UST signal to simulate realistic background noise conditions.
 Finally, the resulting mixture is normalized to its maximum amplitude.

-As a result, we obtain an evaluation dataset of 742 audio mixtures of 10s each: 371 containing only voice-free environmental sounds, and 371 containing speech over background environmental sound.
-The total duration of the dataset is approximately 2 hours\footnote{The dataset is available on zenodo at: \url{https://zenodo.org/records/15405950}}.
+As a result, we obtain an evaluation dataset of 742 audio mixtures of 10 seconds each: 371 containing only voice-free environmental sounds and 371 containing speech over background environmental sound.
+The dataset, named \textit{CitySpeechMix}, available online \footnote{\url{https://zenodo.org/records/15405950}}, is approximately 2 hours long.
+Note that this dataset is used solely for evaluation and is not employed to train any of the algorithms.

-\subsection{Metrics}
+\section{Metrics}

-\subsubsection{Intelligibility Reduction}
+\subsection{Intelligibility Reduction}

 To evaluate how effectively the algorithm reduces speech intelligibility, we compute the Word Error Rate (WER) using several state-of-the-art automatic speech recognition (ASR) models.
 WER measures the discrepancy between reference and predicted transcriptions, expressed as a percentage, with lower values indicating better transcription accuracy.
 To prevent extreme misrecognition cases from skewing the results, we cap the WER at 100\%.
-We compare the reference LibriSpeech transcriptions to the outputs of the following ASR models: Wav2Vec2 fine-tuned for ASR from TorchAudio\footnote{\url{https://pytorch.org/audio/stable/generated/torchaudio.pipelines.WAV2VEC2_ASR_BASE_960H.html}} \cite{baevski_wav2vec_2020}, the Whisper large-v3 model \cite{radford_robust_2023}, Fairseq S2T \cite{wang_fairseq_2020}, and the CRDNN model from SpeechBrain \cite{ravanelli_speechbrain_2021}, specifically the \textit{asr-crdnn-rnnlm-librispeech} pipeline.
+We compare the reference LibriSpeech transcriptions to the outputs of the following ASR models: Wav2Vec2 fine-tuned for ASR \cite{baevski_wav2vec_2020}, the Whisper large-v3 model \cite{radford_robust_2023}, Fairseq S2T \cite{wang_fairseq_2020}, and the CRDNN model from SpeechBrain \cite{ravanelli_speechbrain_2021}, specifically the \textit{asr-crdnn-rnnlm-librispeech} pipeline.
 We then compute the average WER across all models to obtain an overall measure of intelligibility reduction.

-\subsubsection{Sound Sources Detectability}
+\subsection{Sound Sources Detectability}

 To assess the impact of the anonymization method on the acoustic scene, we evaluate whether the sound sources remain as recognizable as in the original recordings.
 Specifically, we measure whether anonymization degrades the performance of a sound source classification model.
 We use the BEATs model, previously introduced in Section \ref{sec:vad}.
 Our analysis focuses on the eight sound classes of our dataset: speech, engine, jackhammer, chainsaw, car horn, siren, music, and dog.